How to push logs Observability

 - written to standard out.

-Section titled “Create an Agent to scrape logs”Once the logs exist, they have to be collected.
-We recommend using Grafana Promtail or Fluent Bit with the Loki plugin.
+Section titled “Create an Agent to scrape and route logs”Once the logs exist, they have to be collected.
+We recommend using Grafana Alloy or Fluent Bit with the Loki plugin.
 Below you can find example configurations of those tools:

-Section titled “Fluent Bit”In the second example we want to scrape container logs and use Fluentbit for that (Promtail can also be used).
+Section titled “Fluent Bit”In the second example we want to scrape container logs and use Fluentbit for that (Grafana Alloy can also be used).

 Fluent Bit Configuration